 - Clubs will be required to work with their venue(s) to establish flow of participants through the buildings, use of spaces within the building (locker rooms, equipment storage rooms, washrooms, etc.), and other modifications to decrease common touch points (e.g. using doors that open automatically).
 Where possible, consider the use of larger areas (such as lobby areas or indoor sports fields) vs contained areas (such as change rooms) for putting on skating equipment.
-Participants may be required to arrive at the rink with their (freshly laundered) skin suits already on. - In the event that a participant requires first aid, all first aid attendants must be wearing a mask, eye protection (goggles or safety glasses), and gloves.
+Participants may be required to arrive at the rink with their (freshly laundered) skin suits already on.
+Clubs should consider detailed arrival and departure plans that allow for staggering of subgroups.
+A COVID-19 club host could assist with directing participants. - In the event that a participant requires first aid, all first aid attendants must be wearing a mask, eye protection (goggles or safety glasses), and gloves.
 Ensure that personal protective equipment (PPE) is readily available in the event of an emergency.
 PPE could be added to the club first aid kit and/or cut kits already used at club practice.
 Clubs should coordinate with their venue(s) to determine if any additional first aid requirements are in place in the venue plan.